marcheiligers/dr-input/README.md

 * @aquillo (on Discord) for asking me (and others) to review his code, where I learnt that the value returned by `keyboard.key` is the `tick_count` the key was pressed which made implementing key repeat much simpler than the silly thing I would've done.
 * @cookie (on Discord) for reigniting my interest in building this control by asking about how to use it, finding a new, novel use for it, and pushing me to improve the sample(s).
 * @kfischer_okarin (on Discord, aka @kfischer-okarin) for contributing `size_px`, and fixing (or forcing me to fix) the tests.
 This input is used in his product [Palantir](https://kfischer-okarin.itch.io/palantir) which you should check out.
+* @pvande (on Discord and GitHub) for requesting resizing and font size changes for his own nefarious needs in a CSS-like layout system, which I have interest in (and also pointing out a left over `puts` debug)